VBOX Pit Lane Timer (RLVBPIT-S) - Quick Start Guide

 Appropriate placement of the GNSS antenna is crucial to the quality of the data that is being recorded.

-You can find information about how to mount the antenna here
+You can find information about how to mount the antenna here.

 Mounting Options

+Standard Accessory - RLACS287 The RLACS287 Lightweight Windscreen Suction Mount is the mount that is delivered with the Pit Lane Timer as standard.
 This suction mount is made to be attached to the windscreen in the driver's field of view to make it easy to take in information at a glance.

+Optional Accessory - RLACS286 An alternative mounting option is the RLACS286 Roll Cage Camera Mount with Thumb Nut.
 The roll cage mount has a solid aluminium body, connected to a curved mounting plate that is bolted to the bar via a pair of jubilee clips (2 supplied) or worm drive hose clips (four supplied).
+You can find more information about this roll cage mount on our website. |

-You can purchase and use Dual Lock tape to attach the Pit Lane Timer to a dashboard.
+Optional Mounting - 3M Dual Lock You can purchase and use Dual Lock tape to attach the Pit Lane Timer to a dashboard.
+Not sold by Racelogic |

 Hardware Connections